 On the other hand, the ethical White Hat SEO practices may take some time to generate results, but they are all worth the efforts in the end.

-How to search algorithms work
+How do search algorithms work

 With the bundles of information available on the internet, search engines rely on algorithms to help users find what they are looking for.
-In this regard, Google ranking systems are designed in such a way that the moment you type something in the search bar, they find the most relevant and useful results from a vast number of webpages in the search index and that too within a few seconds only.
+In this regard, Google ranking systems are designed in such a way that the moment you type something in the search bar, they find the most relevant and useful results from a vast number of web pages in the search index and that too within a few seconds only.

 In finding the right results, search algorithms focus on various factors such as the location, relevance of pages, quality of the source, and query keywords.
 For example, if you are searching for the “best SEO company in Malaysia,” the search engine will first make meaning of the query and find synonyms of all the keywords used in the query.